NREL/reV/examples/aws_pcluster/README.rst

 Setting up HSDS Local Servers on your Compute Cluster
 -----------------------------------------------------

+Before starting with HSDS services, try pointing reV to files directly on S3.
+This will be slow but a good starting point.
+See the `running reV locally example <https://nrel.github.io/reV/misc/examples.running_locally.html>`_ for an example of this.
+If you need better performance, read on.

 The current recommended approach for setting up an HSDS service for reV is to start local HSDS servers on your AWS parallel cluster compute nodes.
 These instructions set up a shell script that each reV compute job will run on its respective compute node.
 The shell script checks that an HSDS local server is running, and will start one if not.
 These instructions are generally copied from the `HSDS AWS README <https://github.com/HDFGroup/hsds/blob/master/docs/docker_install_aws.md>`_ with a few modifications.

 Note that these instructions were originally developed and tested in February 2022 and have not been maintained.
 The latest instructions for setting up HSDS local servers can be found in the rex docs page: `HSDS local server instructions <https://nrel.github.io/rex/misc/examples.hsds.html#setting-up-a-local-hsds-server>`_.
 The best way to run reV on an AWS PCluster with HSDS local servers may be a combination of the instructions below and the latest instructions from the rex docs page.
+You may have to modify the ``start_hsds.sh`` script with the latest guidance on running HSDS local servers.

 #.
 Make sure you have installed Miniconda but have not yet installed reV/rex.
 #.
 Clone the `HSDS Repository <https://github.com/HDFGroup/hsds>`_. into your home directory in the pcluster login node: ``git clone git@github.com:HDFGroup/hsds.git`` (you may have to set up your ssh keys first).